What would it be like to wake up every day and do the exact job you want to do?

 I’m not trying to say becoming a doctor is simple.
 It’s a ton of work and commitment.
 But the path is there.
 You just need to follow through.

 By comparison, you take an incredibly skilled musician who wants to play music for a living.
 They could practice and go to school and be trained, and there is still zero guarantee they’ll ever make a living doing that.

 Even if you find a job that makes use of those talents you’ve worked so hard to develop, it may only be a shadow of that original dream.

-Going back to the musician, they could find work playing in a bar band or giving lessons or even traveling with a professional gig.
-But playing music isn’t the same as making music.
+A musician could find work playing in a bar band or giving lessons or even traveling with a professional band, but playing music isn’t the same as making music.

 The same goes for any other craft or art.